ANGELOS-TSILAFAKIS/simple-cryptography/4-padding-oracle/README.md

 # About
-- This script illustrates how you'd be able to decrypt an intercepted ciphertext if the receiver reveals whether a sent ciphertext is of valid format or not.
+- This illustrates how you'd be able to decrypt an intercepted ciphertext if the receiver reveals whether a sent ciphertext is of valid format or not.
 This shows that when using encryption you must prevent padding oracle attacks by either using encrypt-then-MAC as in EAX or GCM, or if you must use MAC-then-encrypt then ensure that the site treats padding errors the same way it treats MAC errors.

 ### Website behavior